Everything You Need to Know About Phonics vs. Phonetics

 - Henry Maximus C

 Confused about phonics vs. phonetics?
-Well, you’re not alone!
-These terms are often mixed up, but they hold the key to transforming how kids learn to read and write.
-Whether you’re an educator, parent, or tutor, understanding phonics and phonetics is your ticket to unlocking literacy success.
+You’re not alone!
+These terms are frequently mixed up, but they are crucial for transforming how kids learn to read and write.
+Whether you're an educator, parent, or tutor, understanding phonics and phonetics is your ticket to unlocking literacy success.

-In this ultimate guide, we’ll break down everything you need to know about phonics and phonetics, compare their roles in ESL education.
+In this ultimate guide, we will break down everything you need to know about phonics and phonetics and compare their roles in ESL education.

 What is Phonetics?

-Phonetics is the study of speech sounds—how they’re produced, transmitted, and perceived.
-It’s the science behind how we articulate and understand sounds in any language, making it a cornerstone for teaching accurate pronunciation in ESL classrooms.
+Phonetics is the study of speech sounds.
+It explores how these sounds are produced, transmitted, and perceived.
+Understanding phonetics is essential for teaching accurate pronunciation in ESL classrooms.

 Core Elements of Phonetics

-Sound Production: How the mouth, tongue, and vocal cords create sounds (e.g., the /t/ in “top”).
+Sound Production: This refers to how the mouth, tongue, and vocal cords create sounds, such as the /t/ in “top.”

-Acoustics: The physics of sound waves, like pitch or loudness.
+Acoustics: This involves the physics of sound waves, including aspects like pitch or loudness.

 Branches of Phonetics: